 Mr.F and I rarely saw eye to eye.
 I couldn’t understand his marking criteria, and had trouble accepting what he insisted was the “right” way to interpret the texts we read.

 I was not alone in earning his ire.
-There were students he liked, and those who he loathed, and it didn’t seem to matter what either sort actually did, once they had earned their category their fate was more or less predetermined.
+There were students he liked, and those who he loathed.
+It didn’t seem to matter what either sort actually did, once they had earned their category their treatment was more or less predetermined.

-“Don’t worry about him,” she told me, “just get through the class and make sure you don’t get him next year.”
+“Don’t worry about him,” she told me, “just get through the class and we’ll make sure you don’t get him next year.”

 I let him go about his business, unaware that the best thing he ever did for me was to tell me that I wasn’t good enough.